NateFerrero/cmd.js/readme/_intro.md

 ### Developer Notes

-Installation is done with `npm install` or `make install` for convenience.
+Development dependencies can be installed with `npm install` or `make install` for convenience.

-Testing is accomplished with mocha, and can be run with `npm test` or `make test`.
+Testing is accomplished with [mocha](http://mochajs.org/), and can be run with `npm test` or `make test`.
 There's also a handy `make test-watch` to see live test results during development.

 This project is built with [gulp](http://gulpjs.com/).
 Make all changes/additions in `src/lib/*.js` while running `make build-watch` from the command line.